We’ve tested 3 different vegan ham roasts or meatless alternatives and are dishing the details on which one we love! See our results and learn more!

 We also highly recommend that you have a digital thermometer so that you can check the temperatures on these before consuming.
-For the most part they all need to be at 165 degrees F before consuming. (click the link for the one we use).
+For the most part they all need to be at 165 degrees F before consuming.

 Unfortunately no. Of the two vegan ham roasts alternatives that we found, all of the contained wheat and soy.

 However, we do have a few ideas of main courses that you could serve that aren’t exactly the same, but will still work as a main dish on our site.
 These are some of those: